COMMUNITY MOSQUE WINSTON SALEM, NC

 Space in the Sixth Street location became more constrained with neighboring businesses and residences being razed through urban renewal.
 A change of venue for the mosque became inevitable.
 Members of the mosque secured a lease on May 1, 1987 on a five-room house at 1326 East Third Street.
 The property was located on the corner of a busy intersection a short distance from Winston-Salem State University, Salem College, and downtown Winston-Salem.

-While the leased house provided more useable space for the mosque activities, problems associated with the slowly increasing illicit drug traffic in the surrounding neighborhood presented a different kind of challenge for the community.
+While the leased house provided more usable space for the mosque activities, problems associated with the slowly increasing illicit drug traffic in the surrounding neighborhood presented a different kind of challenge for the community.
 Members of the mosque formed a security team for the purpose of protecting mosque properties and defending mosque members, especially the women and children, from harassment and abuse from the illegal drug trade.
 Shortly after its formation, the mosque security team began to engage in intense spiritual and physical training.

 Abandoned properties in the neighborhood of the mosque became havens for drug users and dealers.
 Mosque security team members physically removed users and dealers from these properties, contacted owners of the houses, and with their consent, helped to board up the facilities.
 As the news of the relative success of its clean up operations began to spread, the mosque security team was called upon to assist other drug-infested neighborhoods in removing unwanted criminal elements.